 Speaking of live shows, you actually got to play in Ozzfest; what was the experience like?

 Ozzfest was one of those once-in-a-lifetime opportunities.
-It was like metal summer camp.
+It was like a metal summer camp.

 Really cool playing with all those bands.
-I’ll never forget that tour, definite high point.
+I’ll never forget that tour, a definite high point.

 As an established metal band, I’ve always wondered if you see the toxicity of snobby